Disturbante/Stack-overflow-basics/README.md

 ```bash
 python3 -c "print('A'*1000, file=open('<file_name>', 'w'))"
 ```
-Once we have sent the data if the programm crashes we need to check the $EIP register.
+Once we have sent the data if the program crashes we need to check the $EIP register.
 <br>

 If this register is overwrritten with `4141414141` we succesfully find a possible stack overflow field.
 <br>

-In fact by overwriting the $EIP (the 32 bit version of the `Istruction pointer`) we can controll what the programm will execute next.
+In fact by overwriting the $EIP (the 32 bit version of the `instruction pointer`) we can controll what the program will execute next.
 <br>

-This register keep track of the last istruction that was called so the programm can _return_ the value and continue the exection from the _address_ pointed from the $EIP.
+This register keep track of the last instruction that was called so the program can _return_ the value and continue the exection from the _address_ pointed from the $EIP.
 <br>

 Although we overwritten the $EIP we don't know how many chars we sent to trigger only the $EIP.